-The instructions under Trusts Containing Qualified Terminable Interest Property above apply also to revocable trusts covered by these transition rules.
+The instructions under Trusts containing qualified terminable interest property above apply also to revocable trusts covered by these transition rules.

-Amendments to Revocable Trusts.-An amendment to a revocable trust in existence on October 21, 1986, will not be considered to result in the creation of, or an increase in the amount of, a generation-skipping transfer where (1) the amendment is administrative or clarifying in nature, or (2) it is designed to perfect a marital or charitable deduction for an existing transfer, and it only incidentally increases the amount transferred to a skip person.
-See Temp.
-Regs. section 26.2601-1(b)(2)(vi) for examples demonstrating the operation of these rules.
+Amendments to revocable trusts.
+An amendment to a revocable trust in existence on October 21, 1986, will not be considered to result in the creation of, or an increase in the amount of, a generation-skipping transfer where (a) the amendment is administrative or clarifying in nature, or (b) it is designed to perfect a marital or charitable deduction for an existing transfer, and it only incidentally increases the amount transferred to a skip person.
+See Regs. section 26.2601-1(b)(2)(vii) for examples demonstrating these rules.

-Additions to Revocable Trusts.-If an addition (including a constructive addition) to a revocable trust is made after October 21, 1986, and before the death of the settlor, all subsequent terminations of interests in the trust will be subject to the GST tax if the other requirements of taxability are met.
+Additions to revocable trusts.
+If an addition (including a constructive addition) to a revocable trust is made after October 21, 1986, and before the death of the settlor, all subsequent terminations of interests in the trust will be subject to the GST tax if the other requirements of taxability are met.
 For settlors dying before January 1, 1987, any addition made to a revocable trust after the death of the settlor will be treated as made to an irrevocable trust.

-Transition Rule in Case of Mental Disability.-If the settlor was under a mental disability on October 22, 1986, the GST tax may not apply.
-See Temp.

-Regs. section 26.2601-1(b)(3) for a definition of mental disability and details on the application of this rule.
+Transition Rule in Case of Mental Disability

+If the settlor was under a mental disability on October 22, 1986, the GST tax may not apply.
+See Regs. section 26.2601-1(b)(3) for a definition of mental disability and additional details.

-Exceptions to Additions Rule.-Do not treat as an addition to a trust any addition that is made pursuant to an instrument or arrangement that is covered by the transition rules discussed on page 2.
+Exceptions to Additions Rule

+Do not treat as an addition to a trust any addition that is made pursuant to an instrument or arrangement that is covered by the transition rules discussed above under Transition Rules for Revocable Trusts and Transition Rule in Case of Mental Disability.
 This also applies to inter vivos transfers if the same property would have been added to the trust by such an instrument.
-For examples illustrating this rule, see Temp.
-Regs. section 26.2601-1(b)(4)(ii).
+For examples illustrating this rule, see Regs. section 26.2601-1(b)(4)(ii).